Business

 Building Your Stack: The Practical Advice

-If you're an experienced developer thinking about building an indie revenue stack in 2026, here's what I'd tell you over a beer:
+If you're an experienced developer thinking about building an indie revenue stack in 2026, here's what I'd tell you.

 Start with digital products.
 They're the fastest to launch, the easiest to test, and they compound over time.
 Your first product will probably make $200.
 Your fifth will make $2,000.
 The expertise compounds as you learn what your audience actually wants.